THE UNSTUCK PROCESS

 Where are we going?

-The win for the Planning Retreat is that you define a 5-Year Vision with measurable goals and a clear path forward for action.
+The win for strategic planning is that you define a 5-Year Vision with measurable goals and a clear path forward for action.
 We get you executing and achieving wins in the first 90 days.

 There are nine core components to this phase of the process:

-During the Planning Retreat, you revisit the foundation.
+During this session, you revisit the foundation.
 Starting with Scripture and a focused time of prayer, your team will reflect on your purpose and the biblical bedrock for why you exist as a church.

 Leveraging our curated report on the demographics of your specific community, you will clarify exactly who is in your mission field—the people living where God has placed your church.
 Through a series of facilitated discussions, you’ll identify who you believe God has called you to reach, what’s important to them, and how your church will respond.